 “We are not shopping on Amazon to buy baked goods,” he said.

-However, he added, online grocery shopping will happen eventually, but it’s a matter of when.
+He added that online grocery shopping will happen eventually, but it’s a matter of when.

 Mr. Dorsey started off his presentation about myth-busting millennials in general.
 He pointed out that they are older than most media reports portray.